benpolinsky/el_photography/README.md

 ## README / TODO
-- photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
+- admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
 - notices + errors front end.

- - variant price validation - I suppose skip validation on creation (from_options_and_values)
-## The Store
- - better null/stale_line_item and support for deleted variants
- - continue to work on ProductView

 ## Theming Support
 - very basic dynamic css added
   - Perhaps lint or other safety check?